nvidia-riva/sample-apps/virtual-assistant-rasa/README.md

          rasa run actions --actions actions
          ```

-3. Start the Rasa server in a different terminal.
+4. Start the Rasa server in a different terminal.

-   1. Run the Riva Sample container.

-      1. Pull the Riva Sample container.

-         ```bash
-         docker pull nvcr.io/{NgcOrgTeam}/riva-speech-client:{SamplesVersionNum}-samples
-         ```

-      2. Run the Riva Sample container.

-         ```bash
-         docker run -it --rm -p 5005:5005 nvcr.io/{NgcOrgTeam}/riva-speech-client:{SamplesVersionNum}-samples /bin/bash
-         ```

-      3. Navigate to the `cd samples/virtual-assistant-rasa` directory.

-         ```
-         cd samples/virtual-assistant-rasa
-         ```

-      4. Modify the API endpoint setting, if needed, per the {ref}`rasa-network-configuration` section.
-Ensure you modify the API
-         endpoints for each of the three container instances.

-   2. Start the Rasa server.

       1. Activate the Rasa Python environment.

          ```
-         . /pythonenvs/rasa/bin/activate
+         . pythonenvs/rasa/bin/activate
          ```

       2. Navigate to the `rasa-weatherbot` directory.